InverseCrafter: Efficient Video ReCapture as a Latent Domain Inverse Problem: Abstract

 \section{Abstract}

-Recent approaches to controllable 4D video generation often rely on fine-tuning pre-trained Video Diffusion Models (VDMs).
-This dominant paradigm is computationally expensive, requiring large-scale datasets and architectural modifications, and frequently suffers from catastrophic forgetting of the model's original generative priors.
-Here, we propose \textbf{InverseCrafter}, an efficient inpainting inverse solver that reformulates the 4D generation task as an inpainting problem solved in the latent space.
-The core of our method is a principled mechanism to encode the pixel space degradation operator into a continuous, multi-channel latent mask, thereby bypassing the costly bottleneck of repeated VAE operations and backpropagation.
-InverseCrafter not only achieves comparable novel view generation and superior measurement consistency in camera control tasks with near-zero computational overhead, but also excels at general-purpose video inpainting with editing.
-Code is available at \url{https://github.com/yeobinhong/InverseCrafter}. \thefootnote
+Recent approaches in controllable novel view video generation often rely on fine-tuning pre-trained Video Diffusion Models (VDMs).
+This dominant paradigm is computationally expensive and frequently suffers from catastrophic forgetting of the model's original generative priors.
+To address this challenge, here we propose \textbf{InverseCrafter}, a VDM training-free framework that reformulates novel view video generation as an inpainting-based inverse problem in the latent space, eliminating the need for any annotated 4D training data.
+The core of our method is to establish operator equivalence by employing a lightweight latent mask encoder to define a latent-domain masking operation via a continuous, multi-channel representation.
+This principled representation faithfully models the forward process in the latent domain, enabling efficient, backpropagation-free solvers while bypassing the costly bottleneck of repeated VAE operations.
+InverseCrafter achieves high-fidelity, spatio-temporally coherent novel view synthesis with near-zero additional inference overhead and excels at general-purpose video inpainting and editing by fully preserving the pre-trained VDM's generative capabilities. \keywords{Inverse Problem \and Novel View Synthesis \and Video Inpainting}